vtex/shoreline/packages/admin-ui-docs/docs/components/set.md

 ### Fluid

-While on `vertical` orientation, you can alternatively the `fluid` property.
+While on `vertical` orientation, you can alternatively use the `fluid` property.
 This will make the inner children, match the container width.

 ```jsx live
 <Box csx={{ maxWidth: 320 }}>